go-vela/site/content/installation/worker/docker/_index.md

 ##### Worker Registration and Auth Refresh

 This authentication method is the more secure of the two options.
 Rather than using a non-expiring token in the container environment, platform administrators can register workers using their credentials via the Vela CLI.
-In order to leverage this method, simply do NOT supply the [`VELA_SECRET`](/docs/installation/server/reference/#vela_secret) to the server and do NOT supply the [`VELA_SERVER_SECRET`](/docs/installation/worker/reference/#vela_server_secret) to the worker.
+In order to leverage this method, simply do NOT supply the [`VELA_SECRET`](/docs/installation/server/reference/#vela_secret) to the server and do NOT supply the [`VELA_SERVER_SECRET`](/docs/installation/worker/reference/#vela_server_secret) NOR the [`VELA_QUEUE_SIGNING_PUBLIC_KEY`](/docs/installation/worker/reference/#vela_signing_public_key) to the worker.

 To start, launch the worker container: